Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 The main goal of this project is to develop a as low as possible BMI270-based FBT tracker.
 This tracker is to be sold for $7.50 or less, with straps included.
 This would allow most users of VR to buy FBT, and have a better experience in VR.
 On the seccond hand, this tracker would serve as a gateway product for users to get involved with Slime, increasing support and passively making some users gain a interest to the inner-workings of it, making select users encouraged to learn about circuitry and more.

-# README IS OUT OF DATE, TO BE UPDATED SOON.

-**Check here for up to date information https://github.com/Abillow1/Affordable-Quality-Slime-Project-AQSP-/releases/**

 # **Projected Specs**
 - ~20 hours play time
 - ~3 hour charge time (*projected*)